Derolik666/Image_to_Latex/README.md

 # Im2Latex

+## Project Goal

+LaTeX has become the most popular typesetting system in both scientific and industrial fields with its ability to generate beautiful mathematical equations.
+However, once an equation is rendered, the output cannot be modified without access to the underlying code, and it is very time consuming and error-prone for someone to re-type lengthy equations by just looking at the image.
+To improve working efficiency, our team believes that it is worth studying to translate mathematical equations directly from image to LaTeX code.
+As a sub-problem under image captioning, we decided to solve the problem with an encoder-decoder model framework, started with the model structure proposed by (https://guillaumegenthial.github.io/image-to-latex.html), and implemented adaptive attention mechanism as our new approach.
+Thus, our model consists of a Convolutional Neural Network (CNN) encoder, a Long Short Term Memory (LSTM) decoder with adaptive attention which knows for each time step whether it is worth looking at the image.
+Our model significantly outperformed the existing models with a BLEU score of 88% (13% increase)and an image edit distance of 78% (25% increase).

 Seq2Seq model with Attention + Beam Search for Image to LaTeX, similar to [Show, Attend and Tell](https://arxiv.org/abs/1502.03044) and [Harvard's paper and dataset](http://lstm.seas.harvard.edu/latex/).

 Check the [blog post](https://guillaumegenthial.github.io/image-to-latex.html).